cscorley/dissertation/chapters/5_discussion/1_flt.md

 across all systems (figures for all subject systems are available in Appendix \ref{app:flt}).
 The figure suggests that historical simulation slightly underperforms a batch changeset model, but does not help to understand how each feature query performs for each model.
-With respect to \ftwo, we will investigate the queries and effectiveness measures between the batch changesets and historical simulation using changesets in detail.
+With respect to \ftwo, I will investigate the queries and effectiveness measures between the batch changesets and historical simulation using changesets in detail.